dabeaz/curio/docs/reference.rst

 take them into account.
-Second, if you are using ``async with abide(lock)`` with a thread-lock and a cancellation request is received while waiting for the ``lock.__enter__()`` method to execute, Curio spawns a background task that takes over and waits for completion.
-This task then immediately initiates the corresponding ``lock.__exit__()`` call.
+Second, if you are using ``async with abide(lock)`` with a thread-lock and a cancellation request is received while waiting for the ``lock.__enter__()`` method to execute, a background thread continues to run waiting for the eventual lock acquisition.
+Once acquired, it will be immediately released again.
 Without this, task cancellation would surely cause a deadlock of threads waiting to use the same lock.

-It's entirely possible that this could also cause Curio to never exit in the event that the lock is never released as well.
+The ``abide()`` function can be used to synchronize with a thread reentrant lock (e.g., ``threading.RLock``).
+However, reentrancy is not supported.
+Each lock acquisition using ``abide()`` involves a backing thread.
+Repeated acquisitions would violate the constraint that reentrant locks have on only acquired by a single thread.

 All things considered, it's probably best to try and avoid code that synchronizes Curio tasks with threads.
 However, if you must, Curio abides.